We have plans in place to make Western Australia more climate resilient and provide sustainable water services for our State.

 - identifying, investigating and securing support to develop new water sources.

-Working within Water Forever we have also developed plans to ensure we continue to meet the needs of our customers across the state over the next 10 years, these are:
+Working within Water Forever we have also developed plans to ensure we continue to meet the needs of our customers across the state over the next 10 years.

 Our 10-year plan for Perth

 Our changing climate has become more noticeable in the past 10 years, presenting us with new challenges.
 Reduced rainfall, and changes in rainfall timing, have greatly reduced run-off into our dams around Perth and dramatically reduced their role in our drinking water supplies.
 We simply can no longer rely upon our dams.